h12w/gspec/DESIGN.md

 Test report
 -----------

-###Listener
+###Collector
-A listener is an internal object embedded in the test scheduler that collects the outputs from the tests, reconstructing the tree structure of nested test groups with their descriptions and results.
+A collector is an internal object embedded in the test scheduler that collects the outputs from the tests, reconstructing the tree structure of nested test groups with their descriptions and results.

-The implementation of a listener must assume being called concurrently out of order.
-To reconstruct a tree structure, it would be easy if a parent node is always collected before its children, so a listener should collect before the start of each test group.
-To collect the result of each test case, a listener also needs to collect at the end of each test group.
+The implementation of a collector must assume being called concurrently out of order.
+To reconstruct a tree structure, it would be easy if a parent node is always collected before its children, so a collector should collect before the start of each test group.
+To collect the result of each test case, a collector also needs to collect at the end of each test group.

 ###Reporter